freesewing/freesewing/markdown/dev/tutorials/pattern-design/our-first-part/en.md

 /*
  * Create a new Pattern by passing
  * a configuration object
- * to the Design contructor
+ * to the Design constructor
  */
 const Pattern = new Design({
   /*